 Information for Shoreland Owners

 Shoreland property owners have opportunities and challenges when maintaining views, access, lawns, clearings, outbuildings, and everyday activities.
 These all have to be weighed with potential damage they may cause to the lake ecosystem and our diverse wildlife habitat.
-Care needs to be taken to avoid any harmful amounts of phosphorus & unnatural contaminants from reaching the lake.
+Care needs to be taken to avoid any harmful amounts of phosphorus and unnatural contaminants from reaching the lake.
 Septic systems kept in good order are most important.
-A natural shoreline buffer with native plants and deep roots is beneficial for lake health~they offer stability and longevity.
+A natural shoreline buffer with native plants and deep roots is beneficial for lake health—they offer stability and longevity.

 Stewardship Guidelines for Shorelines The importance of shoreland for water quality, breeding grounds for wildlife, aesthetics, and responsibilities of shore owners.
 Download your brochure.